increasingawareness/digitalsafety.tips/content/_index.md

 </center>

-Created by security expert Troy Hunt, "Have I been Pwned?" is a service that keeps tracks of data breaches.
+Created by security expert Troy Hunt, "Have I been Pwned?" is a service that keeps track of data breaches.
 Pronounced "pone," pwn is internet slang for "to own" or to conquer to gain ownership.
 Enter your email at the site to see if any of your accounts have been breached.
 If anything has been breached in the past, don't panic.
 Go to the website that was breached and change your password there.
 Be sure [to subscribe](https://haveibeenpwned.com/NotifyMe) to get notified of further breaches right away.
 Do this for each email you use.

 <center>